Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 with hands in the mudra of meditation

 The Great Perfection Vehicle, "Pâramitâyâna", "Sûtrayâna", Transcendent Wisdom Vehicle or "Bodhisattvayâna" is the Mahâyâna path of the Bodhisattva, leading him or her to the bliss of Buddhahood.
 It entered on the world stage ca. 100 BCE, and developed parallel with the Lesser Vehicle.
-Its teachings are called "Sutric" and contrasted with the "Tantric" Vehicle.
-The latter is also part of the Mahâyâna.
+Its teachings are called "Sutric" and contrasted with the later "Tantric" Vehicle.
+The latter is also part of the Mahâyâna, but contested by some.
 The earliest Mahâyâna Tantras date from the early 2nd century CE.

 Each time he turned the Wheel of Dharma, the Buddha set in motion a set of functional & interdependent differences, i.e. Dharma energy.